Jean Cione: Early years

 Cione attended grades 1–12 in the Rockford Public School System, where she graduated in 1946.
 At school she used to play softball.
 Cione later worked at J. L. Clarke, where she played on the company's girls team.
 She also taught herself the accordion, after being motivated by the piano music of Frankie Carle.

-As she grew up, Cione showed an intense interest in athletics and outdoor activities, developing a practice that was to continue throughout the rest of his life.
+As she grew up, Cione showed an intense interest in athletics and outdoor activities, developing a practice that was to continue throughout the rest of her life.
 When she turned seventeen, she attended an All-American Girls Professional Baseball League tryout held at Racine under the direction of Max Carey.
 She passed the test and was offered a contract to play in the league.